MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/publish-ugc.md

 > [!NOTE]
 > If you wanted to publish immediately, you could change the `Publish` field to true
 * When you are ready to publish the UGC item, call `PublishDraftItem`, passing in the item ID (obtained from the `CreateDraftItem` response).
-* All items with any content attached will be scanned for viruses to ensure they are safe for consumption by other players.
-If your UGC item contains multiple particularly large files, this content scanning can take some time, and when there are many other players concurrently uploading content, this process can take even more time.
+* If your UGC item contains multiple particularly large files, publishing the item can take some time, and when there are many other players concurrently uploading content, this process can take even more time.
 You can check on the status of the publish by calling `GetItemPublishStatus`, passing in the item ID (obtained from the `CreateDraftItem` response).
 There are a few possible statuses:

   * `Succeeded` - the UGC item has successfully published

   * `Pending` - the UGC item is still in the process of getting published
-  * `Failed` - the UGC item failed the content scanning and will not get published until the offending content has been modified
+  * `Failed` - the UGC item publish failed and will not get published until the offending content has been modified
   * `Unknown` - this is the default status, and will be returned before calling `PublishDraftItem` on the UGC item
   * `Canceled` - an internal error has occurred, please try publishing the item again (if you see this status multiple times, please reach out to the PlayFab engineering team)